seancorfield/next-jdbc/doc/differences.md

 This page attempts to list all of the differences between [clojure.java.jdbc](https://github.com/clojure/java.jdbc) and `next.jdbc`.
 Some of them are large and obvious, some of them are small and subtle -- all of them are deliberate design choices.

+## Conceptually

+`clojure.java.jdbc` focuses heavily on a `db-spec` hash map to describe the various ways of interacting with the database and grew from very imperative origins that expose a lot of the JDBC API (multiple type of SQL execution, some operations returned hash maps, others update counts as integers, etc).

+`next.jdbc` focuses on using protocols and native Java JDBC types where possible (for performance and simplicity) and strives to present a more modern Clojure API with namespace-qualified keywords in hash maps, reducible SQL operations as part of the primary API, and a streamlined set of SQL execution primitives.
+Execution always returns a hash map (for one result) or a vector of hash maps (for multiple results) -- even update counts are returned as if they were result sets.

+### Rows and Result Sets

+`clojure.java.jdbc` returned result sets (and generated keys) as hash maps with simple, lower-case keys by default. `next.jdbc` returns result sets (and generated keys) as hash maps with qualified, as-is keys by default: each key is qualified by the name of table from which it is drawn, if known.
+The as-is default is chosen to a) improve performance and b) not mess with the data.
+Using a `:gen-fn` option of `next.jdbc.result-set/as-unqualified-maps` will produce simple, as-is keys.
+Using a `:gen-fn` option of `next.jdbc.result-set/as-unqualified-lower-maps` will produce simple, lower-case keys -- the most compatible with `clojure.java.jdbc`'s default behavior.

+If you used `:as-arrays? true`, you will need to use a `:gen-fn` option of `next.jdbc.result-set/as-arrays` (or the unqualified or lower variant, as appropriate).

 ## Primary API

 `next.jdbc` has a deliberately narrow primary API that has (almost) no direct overlap with `clojure.java.jdbc`: